BenjaminShinar/Books-Resources/AWS Skill Builder/AWS Tecinical Essentials/README.md

 (video)

-once the traffic got to the internet gateway, we need to route it to the correct subnet and resources. this is done via the **Route Table**, it contains rules (routes) that move traffic around. a route table can at the vpc level or the subnet level. aws creates a default main route-table, which only allows connections between the local vpcs. in the route table <kbd>Routes</kbd> table, we can see the routing to the subnets (10.1.0.0/16). the connection from the internet gateway to the subnets determines if they are public or private, if a route exists, then it's a public subnet, otherwise it's private.\
+once the traffic got to the internet gateway, we need to route it to the correct subnet and resources. this is done via the <cloud>Route Table</cloud>, it contains rules (routes) that move traffic around. a route table can at the vpc level or the subnet level. aws creates a default main route-table, which only allows connections between the local vpcs. in the route table <kbd>Routes</kbd> table, we can see the routing to the subnets (10.1.0.0/16). the connection from the internet gateway to the subnets determines if they are public or private, if a route exists, then it's a public subnet, otherwise it's private.\
 in our app we create custom route tables, we click <kbd>Create Route Table</kbd>, give it a name and a vpc, and the <kbd>edit routes</kbd> and <kbd>add routes</kbd>, and select the target type from the drop down.

 | Destination | Target           |
 | ----------- | ---------------- |